-Any clubs wishing to provide hot catering to members must contact Serco and Paddle UK at least a month in advance to discuss their requirements and ensure that appropriate risk mitigations can be implemented.
+Any clubs wishing to provide hot catering to members must contact Serco and Paddle UK using this online form no later than two weeks before the regatta.
 Depending on the requirements, there may be costs associated with this, although these will be kept to a minimum.
-Any clubs that have not arranged this in advance will not be permitted to cook on site, and anyone doing so will be asked to leave the site.
+Clubs that have not arranged this in advance will not be permitted to cook on site, and anyone doing so will be asked to leave the site.
 For further information, please contact Richard Stacey-Chapman (richard.stacey-chapman@paddleuk.org.uk) and Cindy Appleby (Cindy.Appleby@serco.com).